-Consistent.
-The proposed development would be of a higher quality than required by the underlying existing commercial zoning.
-Quality, appearance, or provision for amenities of the development are not regulated by the underlying zoning district.
+The proposed development would be of a higher quality.
+Quality, appearance, or provision for amenities of the development are not regulated by the zoning.
 PDO extends the City's discretion in assuring a high quality development and compatibility with the surrounding area through the negotiated process and a Development Agreement to govern the development.
 The proposal includes high quality materials, extensive landscaping and architectural features consistent with established Design Guidelines for RDO.
 The development is a modern design with large spans of mixed materials such as glass, and stainless steel.
-Building elevations and design includes an urban pedestrian plaza and pedestrian walk, several gathering areas and outdoor seating areas along South Federal Highway.
+Building elevations and design includes an urban pedestrian plaza and pedestrian walk, several gathering and outdoor seating areas along South Federal Highway.

-- 3. That PDO would allow a more innovative design than would be possible under the development standards of the existing zoning district and development regulations. - Consistent.
-PDO Overlay, by providing for waivers, rather than the variance process, will allow for a more innovative design of the development such as the building placement, and architectural extensions into setbacks and creating a pedestrian-oriented commercial and living environment. - 4.
-That the proposed development would promote the public interest, including, if appropriate, the provision of open space and amenities available for public use.
+3. That PDO would allow a more innovative design than would be possible under the development standards of the existing zoning district and development regulations.

+PDO Overlay, by providing for waivers, rather than the variance process, will allow for a more innovative design of the development such, as the building placement, and architectural extensions into setbacks and creating a pedestrian-oriented commercial and living environment.

-Consistent.
+4. That the proposed development would promote the public interest, including, if appropriate, the provision of open space and amenities available for public use.

 The proposed development provides for amenities along Federal Highway suitable for public use with outdoor seating areas and pedestrian sidewalks.
+A small pocket park which may provide for seating is proposed on the rear of the property along SE 5th Avenue.
 The proposal also includes restaurants and retail shops which will be opened to the public with opportunities for outdoor seating and use.